Discrete connections on principal bundles: the Discrete Atiyah Sequence: Some Background

 \subsubsection{Discrete case}

-As we mentioned in the Introduction, the discrete analogue of $TQ$ that we consider is the space $Q\times Q$.
+As we mentioned in the Introduction, the discrete analogue of $T\PBtotal$ that we consider is the space $\PBtotal\times \PBtotal$.
 Following ideas of~\cite{ar:leok_marsden_weinstein-a_discrete_theory_of_connections_on_principal_bundles}, next we introduce a discrete analogue of~\eqref{eq:atiyah_sequence-def}.
-A difference to notice is that while the objects that appear in~\eqref{eq:atiyah_sequence-def} are vector bundles, their discrete analogues are fiber bundles and so, no linear structure is canonically available.
+A difference to notice is that while the objects that appear in~\eqref{eq:atiyah_sequence-def} are vector bundles, their discrete analogues are fiber bundles, so that no linear structure is canonically available in the fibers.

 \begin{definition} A \jdef{fiber bundle} $(E,\phi,M,S)$ consists of manifolds $E, M, S$ and a smooth map $\phi:E\rightarrow M$ such that, for each $m\in M$, there is an open subset $U\subset M$ with $m\in U$ and such that $E|_U:=\phi^{-1}(U)$ is diffeomorphic to $U\times S$ by a fiber preserving diffeomorphism so that the following diagram is commutative.